amanojas/Success-and-Luck/README.md

 # Success and Luck (Average Luck Scores)

-Kindly run this app using R studio with shiny package.

 This basic app assumes a uniform distribution for both the luck factor and skill factor of individuals.
 The app gives the results for pre determined number of participants.